-So next year I’m turning forty—nothing but a new beautiful number, a time for brand new opportunities and a gift from life.
+Every age is a time for brand new opportunities and a gift from life.
 Getting older is a reality, and I have decided to embrace myself with love, despite my age.
 I know I’m going to end up with more wrinkles and I’ll love them, too.
 True self-love is valid at any age; there’s no expiration date to that.

 Dr. Christiane Northrup, author of “Goddesses never age,” expressed it so beautifully: “Growing older is inevitable; aging is optional.”

 And now, I would like to hear from you.
 Have you ever felt scared of the idea of getting older?
 Feel free to get in touch at email@example.com or post your comments below.